Young Lives, child poverty and lessons for the SDGs

 17:20-17:30 Closing Remarks

-1: Child Development – Can we provide food for life and effective education for all?
+1: Child Development – How can we provide food for life and effective education for all?

 This discussion will draw together research and insight on nutrition, health and education – the three founding factors of children’s growth and cognitive development.
 Panellists will discuss such questions as: